This article was updated on June 21st, 2021.

-Originating in India, monks began the practice by seeking seclusion in the hopes of manifesting an ease of mind, and a strong body.
-In this practice, yoga was considered a form of meditation because it was nearly impossible to sit and meditate all day without experiencing pain or discomfort and, therefore, came yoga.
+Originating in India, monks began the practice by seeking seclusion to manifest ease of mind and a strong body.
+In this practice, Yoga was considered a form of meditation because it was nearly impossible to sit and meditate all day without experiencing pain or discomfort, and, therefore, came Yoga.

-So, clearly there are a slew of poses and movements that can cater to your specific needs, and help ease your body and mind of discomfort.
+So, a slew of poses and movements can cater to your specific needs and help ease your body and mind of discomfort.
 In general, Yoga benefits include:

-• Increased Flexibility: We’ve all said it, “I’m not flexible enough for yoga.”
-But the whole point of yoga is practice and improvement, and can make a bettering your flexibility can have a huge impact on your everyday life.
-Flexible joints make movement easier and require less energy; it decreases risk of injury, and even helps increase blood and nutrient flow to tissue.
-To practice your flexibility, we suggest trying out Standing Forward Fold, which stretches your lower back and hamstrings or downward dog, which strengthens your shoulders and arms while stretching your hamstrings, calves and Achilles tendons.
+- Increased Flexibility: We’ve all said, “I’m not flexible enough for yoga.”
+But the whole point of Yoga is practice and improvement and can make a bettering your flexibility can have a significant impact on your everyday life.
+Flexible joints make movement easier and require less energy; it decreases the risk of injury and even helps increase blood and nutrient flow to the tissue.
+To practice your flexibility, we suggest trying out Standing Forward Fold, which stretches your lower back and hamstrings, or downward dog, which strengthens your shoulders and arms while stretching your hamstrings, calves, and Achilles’ tendons.

-• Detoxification: Forget your juice cleanses and detox pills, try out yoga instead!
+- Detoxification: Forget your juice cleanses and detox pills.
+Try out Yoga instead!
 Yoga can help with everything from rinsing the spine, cleansing the liver, and flushing the kidneys.
-For maximum detoxification, we suggest poses such as Childs Pose, which aids in blood circulation or Revolved Side Angle, which flushes oxygen rich blood through digestive organs and removes toxins
+We suggest poses such as Childs Pose for maximum detoxification, which aids in blood circulation, or Revolved Side Angle, which flushes oxygen-rich blood through digestive organs and removes toxins.

-• Muscle Toning: Let’s be honest- one of the best things about yoga is feeling and looking fit.
-For maximum muscle tone, a few poses that would be helpful include Boat Pose, which strengthens the abs and hips, or Dolphin Pose, which strengthens the core, arms and legs, while also opening the shoulders.
+- Muscle Toning: Let’s be honest- one of the best things about Yoga is feeling and looking fit.
+For maximum muscle tone, a few poses that would be helpful include Boat Pose, which strengthens the abs and hips, or Dolphin Pose, which supports the core, arms, and legs while also opening the shoulders.

-So, whether it be an at home practice, or a class with your friend, take International Yoga Day to roll out your mat, clear your mind and focus on what feels good.
+So, whether it be an at-home practice or a class with your friend, this International Yoga Day practice a workout for the mind and body, roll out your mat, clear your mind and focus on what feels good!